Connect with others who understand.

 Physical Therapy

-The muscles in the jaw, and the jaw joint itself, often responds to physical therapy approaches, which include:
+The muscles in the jaw, and the jaw joint itself, often respond to physical therapy approaches.
+These include:

-Be sure to get a referral from your doctor for a physical therapist with experience treating TMD.
+Be sure to get a referral from your doctor for a physical therapist with experience treating TMJ.

 Surgery

 Several MySpondylitisTeam members report having had jaw surgery.
-“I have been dealing with TMJ for about 40+ years,” wrote one member.
-“I’ve had three surgeries and have a headache every day!”
+“I have been dealing with TMJ for about 40-plus years,” wrote one member.
+“I’ve had three surgeries and have a headache everyday!”
 Another wrote, “I was diagnosed with spondylitis back in 2007, after my jaw became dislocated from eating an apple.
-I had no prior issues with my TMJ, but it literally disintegrated.
-Fourteen surgeries in five years with a total joint replacement in my jaw.”
+I had no prior issues with my TMJ, but it literally disintegrated — 14 surgeries in five years, with a total joint replacement in my jaw.”

 Lifestyle Changes

-People with AS-related jaw pain may find relief — and improve their overall health — by making certain lifestyle changes, including the following:
+People with AS-related jaw pain may find relief — and improve their overall health — by making certain lifestyle changes.
+Some common recommendations include:

 • Exercise (gently) for 150 minutes per week.